preston-werner-ventures/prestonwernerventures.com/code/html/projects/Public Health.md

 **Our Theory of Change**

-Preston-Werner Ventures will contribute to social justice by supporting champions around the world to advocate for universal access to SRHR, and in particular, access to the fullest range of contraceptive methods, information and counseling to support people’s decisions to decide when and whether to have children.
+128 Collective will contribute to social justice by supporting champions around the world to advocate for universal access to SRHR, and in particular, access to the fullest range of contraceptive methods, information and counseling to support people’s decisions to decide when and whether to have children.
 We will support partners who are contributing efforts to create a future in which all people, especially women and girls, have agency, bodily autonomy and a decisive voice in determining their own destinies.

 Our areas of support will include: